 7. Avoid Exposure to Environmental Toxins

-Stay clear of the following to improve your hormonal health as well as your general health: pesticides, herbicides, synthetic fertilizers, bleach, food preservatives, harmful cleaners (even certain eco-cleaners) and food dyes.
+Stay clear of the following chemicals to improve your hormonal health, as well as your general health: pesticides, herbicides, synthetic fertilizers, bleach, food preservatives, harmful cleaners (even certain eco-cleaners) and food dyes.
 You’ll also want to opt for natural, unbleached feminine care products as well as organic body care products and makeup.

 Getting regular exercise can actually help to prevent fibroids before they start!
 According to one study, the more a woman exercises, the less likely she is to get uterine fibroids.
 (8) Exercise has many anti-inflammatory effects, may help control blood pressure, can help improve insulin sensitivity, is beneficial for weight management, and may contribute to hormonal balance.

 Symptoms of Fibroids